 Right now, no-one is exactly sure.

-When they first launched we knew two things – if you ate or drank collagen it did make its way into the bloodstream and therefore theoretically it could impact on the skin.
+When they first launched we knew two things – if you ate or drank collagen it did make its way into the bloodstream and therefore theoretically it could impact the skin.

 Adding these two studies together came up with the idea that eating/drinking collagen-containing goodies like Pure Gold Collagen drink could improve skin health – under a microscope at least.